lvgl/lv_port_texas_sk-am62p-lp/README.md

   - Screen (HDMI)
   - Ethernet

-- You need and SD card to flash the image.
-Follow the guide to download or build the `.wic` image, then if there are problems encountered flashing the SD card with BalenaEtcher as mentioned in the documentation, use this command instead:
+- An SD card is needed to flash the image.
+Follow the guide to download or build the `.wic` image

+- If there are problems encountered flashing the SD card with BalenaEtcher as mentioned in the documentation, use this command instead:

   ```bash
   # Mount the SD on your system and find where it was mounter (e.g.: sda, sdb)
   sudo dd if=path/to/am62p-image.wic of=/dev/sdX bs=4M status=progress conv=fsync